Sleep Apnea Treatment—Portland, OR

 The team at Advanced Dental Arts NW takes OSA very seriously.
 If you or someone you know suffers from OSA or is tired of wearing their CPAP machine, please give us a call.
 We can create a far more comfortable appliance that will help prevent teeth grinding as well as greatly improve sleep apnea for most patients.
 And, because sleep apnea is considered a medical condition, your insurance may cover a significant portion of the device.

 Since sleep apnea only occurs during rest, many patients may not even realize they suffer from it until a restless bed partner or roommate complains about their snoring habit.
 Sleep apnea is easily diagnosable with our in-home apnea test.
 One night wearing a comfortable sleep monitor will provide Dr. Teasdale the information needed to make a tentative apnea diagnosis.
-Our office will then forward that data to a physician for a definitive diagnosis.
+Our dental office will then forward that data to a physician for a definitive diagnosis.

 Call today to schedule a sleep apnea consultation.
 Everyone needs and deserves a good night’s rest, and we’ve already helped countless patients get exactly that!